openhab/openhab-addons/bundles/org.openhab.binding.renault/README.md

 ## Supported Things

-Supports MyRenault registered cars with an active Connected-Services account.
+Supports MyRenault (and MyDacia) registered cars with an active Connected-Services account.

 This binding can only retrieve information that is available in the MyRenault App.